 Meanwhile, a master’s in finance seems to provide more of a middle ground, hence its ever-growing popularity.
 Most are cheaper and shorter than MBA programs – some degrees can be earned in as little as nine months – and the vast majority accept pre-experience candidates.
 Our own data suggests that there are now more people with a master’s qualification than with MBAs in all front office roles in investment banks, not just sales and trading, where the qualification is particularly attractive.

-The league table is based on the proportion of people with finance-focused Masters degrees in our CV database who have gone on to secure a ‘front office’ investment banking job upon graduation.
-This means those who have moved into M&A, capital markets, sales and trading or equity research.
-Since the rankings are simply based upon individuals’ moves upon graduation, we’ve included both pre-experience courses (which make up the majority) as well as the small number that recommend students have industry experience before undertaking them.
+The rankings below are based on the proportion of people with finance-focused master’s degrees in our CV database who have gone on to secure a ‘front office’ investment banking job upon graduation, meaning M&A, capital markets, sales and trading or equity research.

 We’ve allocated a greater weighting to those gaining a position at a tier one investment bank, as defined last year by Coalition.
 That list includes J.P.
 Morgan, Goldman Sachs, Citi, Morgan Stanley and Bank of America.
 Lesser weighting was given to tier-two banks (Deutsche, Barclays, Credit Suisse, HSBC and UBS) and all the other tier-three firms.
 While several French universities offer highly-regarded MSc finance degrees, including HEC Paris, Edhec Business School and Grenoble School of Business, they don’t rank as highly on our list because the big French banks are currently regarded as tier-3 firms.